nsnam/ns-3-dev-git/doc/installation/source/windows.rst

 Netanim animator
 ++++++++++++++++

-Qt5 development tools are needed for Netanim animator.
-Qt4 will also work but we have migrated to qt5.
+Qt5 or Qt6 development tools are needed for Netanim animator.

 .. sourcecode:: console